 Is AdGuard VPN safe?

 Yes, it is.
 AdGuard VPN offers strong security features and protects you against data leaks.
-It also follows a strict no-logs policy, and is located outside the intelligence-sharing pact of the 5/9/14 Eyes Alliance.
+It also follows a strict no-logs policy and is located outside the 5/9/14 Eyes Alliances.

 Does AdGuard VPN block ads?